Vicky-258/Autoscale/docs/overview.md

 - `sim/` - Artificial time progression, Mock clusters, and Report generators.
 - `uncertainty/` - Static logic to compute residual boundaries.

+## Detailed Documentation

+To understand the specific mechanics of each part of the system, read through these documents in order:
+1. **[Prediction & Fail-safes](prediction.md)**: Deep dive into the PyTorch GRU forecasting model, data requirements, and how we handle model instability or `NaN` panics.
+2. **[Burst Detection](burst_detection.md)**: Details on the error bounds (confidence intervals), sliding window counters, and the anomaly state machine that intercepts traffic spikes.
+3. **[Scaling Policy](scaling_policy.md)**: The rules engine that transforms AI predictions and burst states into deterministic, rate-limited Kubernetes API calls.
+4. **[Simulation Environment](simulation.md)**: Instructions on how to use the fast-forwardable synthetic testing environment to validate the system against simulated traffic waves.

 ## 🚀 Looking Ahead: Autoscale v1.5

 The next major release aims to move beyond unidimensional forecasting by integrating deep hardware metrics and latency protections.
 Check out the formal strategies in the [v1.5 Roadmap](v1.5_roadmap.md).